okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 > **Note:** The Okta DPoP feature is based on the current [DPoP draft specification](https://www.ietf.org/archive/id/draft-ietf-oauth-dpop-04.html).
 Okta intends to address any enhancements or modifications made to the specification before ratification.

-DPoP enables a client to prove the possession of a public/private key pair by including a DPoP header in a request to the `/token` endpoint.
-The value of the DPoP header is a JWT that enables the authorization server to bind issued tokens to the public part of a client's key pair.
-Recipients of these tokens (such as an API) can then verify that binding, which provides assurance that the client that presents the token also possesses the private key.
+DPoP enables a client to prove possession of a public/private key pair by including a DPoP header in a `/token` endpoint request.
+The value of the DPoP header is a JSON Web Token (JWT) that enables the authorization server to bind issued tokens to the public part of a client's key pair.
+Recipients of these tokens (such as an API) can then verify that binding, which provides assurance that the client presenting the token also possesses the private key.

 ## OAuth 2.0 DPoP JWT flow